mehulagg/gitlab/doc/development/background_migrations.md

 ## When To Use Background Migrations

-Background migrations should be used when migrating _data_ in tables that have so many rows this process would take over 1 hours when performed in a regular Rails migration.
+Background migrations should be used when migrating _data_ in tables that have so many rows this process would take over `10 minutes` when performed in a regular Rails migration.

 Background migrations _may_ also be used when executing numerous single-row queries